What is the Edinburgh International Film Festival?

 What is the history of the Edinburgh International Film Festival?

-Over the years ambitions grew, and the festival expanded to welcome international movies as well as retrospectives, with early subjects including John Huston and a young Martin Scorsese.
+Ambitions grew, and the festival expanded to welcome international movies as well as retrospectives, with early subjects including John Huston and a young Martin Scorsese.
 New talents were nurtured such as Bill Forsyth, Stephen Soderbergh and Stephen Frears.

 A group of four people standing next to each other at the Edinburgh Film Festival